pyrocko/qseek/README.md

 Key features are of the tools are:

-* Phase detection using SeisBench
+* Earthquaker Phase detection using [SeisBench](https://github.com/seisbench/seisbench)
-* Efficient and accurate Octree localisation approach
+* Octree localisation approach for efficient and accurate search
-* Extraction of event features
+* Extraction of earthquake event features
     * Local magnitudes
     * Ground motion attributes
+* Automatic extraction of modelled and picked travel times
-* Determination of station corrections
+* Automatic calculation of station corrections

+Lassie is built on top of [Pyrocko](https://pyrocko.org).

 ## Installation